ESOL courses in Manchester

 Tel: 0161 6965472

-The WEA Manchester helps students develop their English skills for all aspects of life and work.
+The WEA are the UK’s largest voluntary sector provider of adult education, helping students to develop their English skills for all aspects of life and work.
 Courses range from Pre-entry to Level 2, where learners can achieve City and Guilds qualifications in ESOL, maths and English.
 Their information, advice and guidance service is an important part of all courses to help students find further learning and progression opportunities.
-Classes are hosted in community centres around Manchester, including Ardwick, Longsight, Levenshulme, Cheetham Hill, Crumpsall and Trafford.
+The majority of classes are delivered online via Zoom, and a small number in community centres around Manchester.

 247 Wilmslow Road, Rusholme, M14 5LW